SHoward-Realm/docs-platform-sh/using-synced-realms/access-control/README.md

 ## Fine-Grained Permissions

 In addition to path-level permissions, you can control user access to individual objects through fine-grained permissions.
-This feature is in effect whenever the user is connecting to a Realm file using partial synchronization.
+This feature is in effect whenever the user is connecting to a Realm file using Query-based synchronization.

 When first starting, any user who can connect to a Realm file can make any change to the data.
 This is designed to allow you to get up and running quickly, syncing data, and iterating on your data models.
 Once you are ready to start implementing access control, an admin can then define access control lists inside the Realm file, either on individual objects or whole classes.